A second order differential equation for a point charged particle: Maximal acceleration geometry

 \subsection{Elements of covariant maximal acceleration geometry}

-\ In the same way that the electromagnetic field is described by a generalized higher order field, it is natural to describe the spacetime structures by generalized higher order metrics.
-The motivation for this is two-fold.
-First, when coupling gravity with generalized higher order fields, it will be natural to consider the gravitational field described by a generalized higher order field.
-Second, when considering maximal acceleration kinematics it turns out that the corresponding path structure is a generalized metric.
-In this paper we will consider the second point, leaving the relation between generalized fields and gravity for future work.
+\ If the electromagnetic field is described by a generalized higher order field, it is natural to describe the spacetime structures by generalized higher order metrics.
+The justification for this is two-fold.
+First, when coupling gravity with generalized higher order fields, it is natural to consider the gravitational field described by a generalized higher order field.
+Second, when considering maximal acceleration kinematics the corresponding path structure is a generalized metric.
+In this work we apply this second aspect of the theory.
+We follow mainly the theory of effective metrics of maximal acceleration developed in \cite{Ricardo2015}, to which we refer for the details and proofs of several results stated below.